-Terrifying Movie Trailers
+11 of the Most Terrifying Movie Trailers of All Time

 Nothing can make the horrors of your life feel trivial quite like a good slice-and-dice horror movie.
-So to celebrate the Halloween season, we rounded up some of the scariest film trailers ever made.
+So to celebrate Halloween, we rounded up some of the scariest film trailers ever made.
 It’s all of the terror in almost none of the time!

 Don’t have a fear of clowns?
 Well — you do now.
 The trailer for the hit adaptation of Stephen King‘s tale of childhood terror caused an Internet frenzy when it first dropped.
 Garnering 197 million views during its first 24 hours online, It smashed the record for first-day trailer views.
-The film’s full dose of nightmare fuel became a box office hit in September.
+The film’s full dose of nightmare fuel became a box office hit that September.

 Simple, yet incredibly haunting, the original theatrical trailer for the possession classic features snapshot glimpses of poor little Regan and the demon that takes over her life.
 While the images themselves are unsettling, it’s the trailer’s soundtrack that truly pushes it into disturbing — and legendary — territory.